NvChad/nvchad.github.io/docs/quickstart/post-install.md

 ## If you're new to Neovim/Vim

 We strongly encourage you to learn how to use Neovim/Vim.
-If you are totally new to Vim then you cannot use NvChad, until you gain some basic knowledge about Vim's modes, default editor commands, and key bindings.
+If you are totally new to Vim then you cannot use NvChad until you gain some basic knowledge about Vim's modes, default editor commands, and key bindings.

 These are highly recommended and a **must do for any new Vimmer:**